Varner, Kansas

 Varner is an unincorporated community in Kingman County, Kansas, United States.

 History

 A post office was opened in Varner in 1895, and remained in operation until it was discontinued in 1972.

 Education

 The community is served by Kingman–Norwich USD 331 public school district.

+Transportation

+The Atchison, Topeka and Santa Fe Railway formerly provided passenger rail service to Varner on a line between Hutchinson and Ponca City.
+Dedicated passenger service was provided until at least 1954, while mixed trains continued until at least 1961.